 Nobody looks forward to having a cavity drilled and filled by a dentist.
-Now there’s an alternative: an antimicrobial liquid that can be brushed on cavities to stop tooth decay — painlessly.
+Now there’s an alternative: an antimicrobial liquid that can be brushed on cavities to stop the progression of tooth decay – painlessly.

 Its called silver diamine fluoride, or “SDF.”
 It’s been used in Japan since the 1960s, but the Food and Drug Administration has just approved it for use in the United States recently.
 SDF kills the bacteria that causes plaque and promotes the remineralization of teeth.

 The FDA cleared SDF for use as a tooth desensitizer for adults 21 and older several years ago.
-In November 2016, SDF was the first drug to be granted FDA approval under the “breakthrough therapy status” to treat cavities after medical studies showed SDF can halt the progression of cavities, prevent them and repair teeth.
+In November 2016, SDF was the first drug to be granted FDA approval under the “breakthrough therapy status” to treat dental caries after medical studies showed SDF can halt the progression of cavities , prevent them and repair teeth.

 Since approval in Japan more than two million containers have been sold.
 Not a single adverse event has been reported to the Japanese authorities since they approved SDF.